kdp1965/tt06-um-lisa/README.md

 ## Little ISA (Lisa) 8-Bit processor SOC

-This project includes a 32x32 (1024 bits) DFFRAM macro with a single read/write port (1RW).
+This project includes a 32x32 (1024 bits) DFFRAM macro with a single read/write port (1RW) which it uses as a DATA CACHE for the 8-bit processor data bus.
+The Instruction bus is implemented over the SPI / QuadSPI port to either the RP2040 or an external SPI FLASH or SPI SRAM chip.

+Interface to the project is via UART (auto-senses the port and auto detects the baud rate).
+The debug interface allos programming of the SPI SRAM, erasing and programming a SPI FLASH, and accessing the LISA core debug features including register access, stop and resume, setting breakpoints, viewing and modifying RAM contents, etc.

 The size of this project is 2x8 tiles.